Jeremy-Bradbury/json-options/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import and Export Wordpress Options to JSON with filters.
+Import and Export Wordpress Options to/from JSON with filters.

 == Description ==

-Import and Export Wordpress Options to JSON with filters.
+Import and Export Wordpress Options to/from JSON with filters.

 = Uses =